Responsibleuk/the-circle/README.md

 Existing Features
 Navigation Bar

-Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Action, Inspiration, Awareness and The Truth page and is identical in each page to allow for easy navigation.
+Featured on all ten pages, the full responsive navigation bar includes links to the Logo, Home, Footprint, Inspiration, Awareness and The Truth page and is identical in each page to allow for easy navigation.

 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
 The landing page image